xaizek/zograscope/README.md

 ## Description ##

-`zograscope` is built around terminal-based syntax-aware diff and can potentially become a collection of tools.
+`zograscope` is built around syntax-aware diff and includes a number of additional tools.

 The nature of syntax-aware diff requires knowledge of structure of the code, which can be used to build other simple tools that can benefit from this